rmosolgo/graphql-ruby/guides/subscriptions/ably_implementation.md

 ### Broadcasts

-If you set up {% internal_link "Broadcasts", "/subscriptions/broadcast" %}, then you can update many clients over a single Ably channel.
+If you set up [Broadcasts](/subscriptions/broadcast), then you can update many clients over a single Ably channel.

 Broadcast channels have stable, predictable IDs.
 To prevent unauthorized clients from "listening in," use [token authorization](#authorization) for transport.
 Broadcasts channels use the namespace `gqlbdcst:`, so you can provide capabilities to receive them using `"gqlbdcst:*" => [ ... ]` in your authorization code.
 (If you're using [encryption](#encryption), the prefix will be `ablyencr-gqlbdcst:` instead.)